At a glance

 - Fluid in the peritoneal cavity (ruptured bladder)

-Your veterinarian will require information on your cat’s history, including any possible exposure to poisons and medications it may have ingested (either accidental or as a result of medical treatment for a pre-existing condition), and information on previous illnesses.
-He will perform a complete physical examination of your cat.
+The veterinarian will perform a physical examination of the cat and require information on the cat’s history, which will include any possible exposure to poisons and medications it may have ingested (either accidental or as a result of medical treatment for a pre-existing condition), and information on previous illnesses.

 - Biochemical profile: Elevated blood urea nitrogen (BUN) and creatinine are both indicative of renal failure.